tuongtranngoc/RAG_LLM/README.md

 # RAG_LLM
-The project aim to learn RAG techniques
+The project aims to learn RAG techniques